ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="4137"></a>
 #### Trace Flag: 4137
-Function: Causes SQL Server to generate a plan using minimum selectivity when estimating AND predicates for filters to account for correlation, under the query optimizer cardinality estimation model of SQL Server 2012 and earlier versions<br />
+Function: Causes SQL Server to generate a plan using minimum selectivity when estimating AND predicates for filters to account for partial correlation instead of independence, under the query optimizer cardinality estimation model of SQL Server 2012 (11.x) and earlier versions (70).<br />
-Beginning with SQL Server 2016 SP1, to accomplish this at the query level, add the `USE HINT` query hint instead of using this trace flag.
+Starting with SQL Server 2016 (13.x) SP1, to accomplish this at the query level, add the USE HINT 'ASSUME_MIN_SELECTIVITY_FOR_FILTER_ESTIMATES' query hint instead of using this trace flag when using the CE 70.
 **Note: Please ensure that you thoroughly test this option, before rolling it into a production environment.**<br />
+**Note: This trace flag does not apply to CE version 120 or above.
+Use trace flag [9471](#9471) instead.**<br />
 Link: https://support.microsoft.com/help/2658214<br />
 Link: [New Features in SQL Server 2016 Service Pack 1]<br />
 Link: [Docs Trace Flags]<br />